-One question in particular comes up often whenever vendor credentialing is discussed: Does vendor credentialing vary by state?
-The answer, broadly speaking, is no: States don’t have regulatory requirements for vendor credentialing.
-That said, even though states don’t set vendor credentialing policies, those policies can still vary depending on what state(s) the vendor is in.
+The answer, broadly speaking, is no. States don’t have their own regulatory requirements for vendor credentialing.
+However, even though states don’t set vendor credentialing policies, those policies can still vary depending on what state(s) the vendor works in.

-Vendor credentialing is also important from an administrative standpoint.
-Improperly vetted or credentialed vendors can prevent organizations from billing Medicare, Medicaid, and some private insurers.
-In addition, improper vendor credentialing can lead to significant monetary challenges and penalties for healthcare organizations already impacted by shrinking hospital margins.
+Vendor credentialing also affects a healthcare organization’s financial health.
+Improperly vetted or credentialed vendors can prevent organizations from receiving reimbursements from Medicare, Medicaid, and some private insurers.
+Ultimately, vendor credentialing non-compliance can lead to significant monetary challenges and penalties for healthcare organizations already impacted by shrinking hospital margins.

 Allowing each hospital and care facility to create their own vendor credentialing and access management policies has benefits and drawbacks for vendors.
-While a handful of hospital systems have adopted a standardized credentialing process, the majority of healthcare organizations each have their own vendor credentialing requirements.
-That means vendors must maintain a variety of certifications depending on each organization’s requirements, and depending on the organizations, those certifications may not overlap.
-Organizations that have standardized requirements can save vendors a little time on the credentialing paperwork, but they still must go through the vendor credentialing process with each organization, one by one.
+While a handful of hospital systems have adopted a standardized credentialing process, most organizations have unique vendor credentialing requirements.
+That means vendors may need to maintain a variety of certifications to meet each hospital’s requirements, and there’s a chance those certifications may not overlap.
+While standardized requirements can save vendors a little time on the credentialing paperwork, they’re still required to go through the vendor credentialing process of each organization, one by one.

-On the other hand, vendors who work with large hospital groups operating in multiple states benefit from not having to certify in each state; unless the healthcare organization itself has different rules for different sites or a completely different vendor management system from one state to the next, the vendor’s credentials typically carry over.
+On the other hand, vendors who work with large health systems that operate in multiple states benefit from not having to certify in each state.
+Exceptions occur when the system itself has different rules for different sites, or different vendor management policies from one state to the next.
+Otherwise, the vendor’s credentials typically carry over.

-A healthcare organization’s vendor credentialing is typically aligned with standards set by The Joint Commission (TJC), the Association of periOperative Registered Nurses (AORN), the American College of Surgeons (ACS), and the Centers for Disease Control and Prevention (CDC).
+Typically, a healthcare organization’s vendor credentialing policies align with standards set by The Joint Commission (TJC), the Association of periOperative Registered Nurses (AORN), the American College of Surgeons (ACS), and the Centers for Disease Control and Prevention (CDC).

-Strictly speaking, vendors themselves are not bound by these standards; however, the healthcare organizations they work with are, prompting the health systems to create strict policies to maintain compliance and avoid penalties.
-For most of these standards, vendors fall under the same general umbrella of a healthcare organization’s staff and providers.
-In other words, from a compliance standpoint, the organization is ultimately held responsible not just for their staff, but also for the businesses they work with.
+Strictly speaking, vendors themselves aren’t bound by these standards, but the healthcare organizations they work with are, prompting the health systems to create strict policies to maintain compliance and avoid penalties.
+For most of these standards, vendors are credentialed similarly to a healthcare organization’s staff and providers.
+In other words, from a compliance standpoint, the organization is ultimately held responsible not just for their staff, but also for the businesses and vendors they work with.
 As a result, vendors must comply with a health system’s set policies if they want to continue working with the organization.

-The following are just a sample of the relevant TJC standards that apply to vendors:
+Here are examples of relevant TJC standards that apply to vendors:

 - Standard EC.02.01.01 requires an accredited healthcare organization to “implement its process to identify safety and security risks associated with the environment of care that could affect patients, staff, and other people coming to the hospital’s facilities.”